 The first lasers were called CW CO2 (continuous wave carbon dioxide) and were used to remove sun damaged skin or wrinkles layer by layer.
 This method was and is effective but there are some predictable side-effects that should be considered.
 Most common are skin redness, swelling, skin discoloration, and skin eruptions.
 Scarring, infections and eczema have also been reported following a CW CO2 procedure.
 So newer CO2 lasers were created which use pulsed and scanned light systems rather than a continuous beam to allow for a gentler, more controlled treatment.

 Better yet is the Erbium: YAG laser that was developed to improve upon the older technology and help reduce recovery time.
-Dr. Michael Jasin, a facial plastic surgeon in Tampa, Florida, has lectured and trained physicians on laser resurfacing techniques throughout the U.S. as well as internationally.
-According to Dr. Jasin, the Erbium laser “is absorbed by the skin more effectively and so there is much less thermal injury, or heat damage, to the skin.”
+According to Dr. Dominic Castellano, a facial plastic surgeon in Tampa, Florida, the Erbium laser “is absorbed by the skin more effectively and so there is much less thermal injury, or heat damage, to the skin.”
 This laser only penetrates the top 3 layers of skin so there is far less bruising or swelling associated with this type of procedure.
 “This translates into less anesthesia requirements, more rapid healing, less redness, shorter duration of redness post procedure and less potential for any lightening (hypopigmentation) or darkening (hyperpigmentation) of the skin.”

 The Erbium laser delivers light to the face to remove the top layer of skin (epidermis) while stimulating collagen growth in the underlying layers.
 This system provides a remedy for many different skin conditions such as: